I Tried Fasting Without Food for 40 Days | Here’s What I Learned

 And, I think it’s clear that when a patient is in Stage IV and cachexia has set in, where the body is metabolizing muscle to feed cancer and stay alive, fasting may be a very poor idea.

 But, Dr. Lodi maintains that the evidence shows it to be a powerful cancer preventative and treatment adjuvant.

 With quite a bit of cancer in my family, my primary reason to fast, periodically, is cancer prevention.

-Especially when the person fasting begins “re-feeding” on a plant-based diet.
+This is especially true when the person fasting begins “refeeding” on a plant-based diet.
 (Longo says the evidence is clear that the plant-based diet is best, for longevity, with small amounts of wild-caught fish as well.)

 Our 26-day detox qualifies as “fasting mimicking.”